 Weather in Iceland in September: travel guide

 Planning to visit Iceland in September?
 Read on to find out everything you need to know about the weather in Iceland in September and other essential travel tips.
-From average temperatures and driving conditions, to what to do and what to pack, this guide should stand you in good stead to make the most of your time in Iceland.
+From average temperatures and driving conditions, to what to do and what to pack, this guide should help you to make the most of your time in Iceland.

 What is the weather like in September?